fairen-group/Pore-filling_Mechanism_Study_in_Adsorption/README.md

-# A Code for Studying Pore Filling Mechanisms
+# A Code for Studying Pore Filling Mechanisms in Adsorption Processes

 This repository provides a Python code developed for the visualization and study of pore filling mechanisms in adsorption processes.
 It focuses on understanding how gas adsorbate molecules occupy pores within adsorbent frameworks when simulated using Grand Canonical Monte Carlo (GCMC) calculations.